jeffvance/glusterfs-hadoop-install/README.txt

   The tarball is downloaded to one of the cluster nodes or to the user's localhost.
 The download directory is arbitrary.
 The common install.sh requires password-less ssh from the node hosting the install tarball (the "install- from" node) to all nodes in the cluster.
-There is a utility script, devutils/passwordless-ssh.sh, to set up password-less SSH based on the nodes listed in the "hosts" file.

   The tarball should contain the following:
    - 20_glusterfs_hadoop_sudoers: sudoers file for multi-users.
+   - functions: functions common to multiple scripts.
+   - glusterfs/: directory for fedora-specific files/scritps.
    - hosts.example: sample "hosts" config file.
    - install.sh: the common install script, executed by the root user.
+   - post_install_dirs.sh: a script to set up multi-user security.
    - prep_node.sh: companion script to install.sh, executed once per node.
-   - post_install_dirs.sh: a script to set up multi-user security.
    - README.txt: this file.
-   - devutils/: utility directory.
-   - fedora/: optional, directory for fedora-specific files/scritps.
-   - rhs/: optional, directory for rhs-specific files/scripts.
-   Note: one of fedora/ or rhs/ (but not both) is required.

 == Before you begin ==